-It is nice to inspire other people to experience the same or similar things.
-To take away their fear of the new, the unknown, so they can start bravely into new adventures.
+It's nice to inspire other people to experience the same or similar things.
+To take away their fear of the new, the unknown, so that they can boldly start new adventures.

 In June, Marc was on the Veneto Trail with his friends.
 The bikepacking event for mountain bikers took place in Italy and here you can read how he experienced the adventure and the time together.

 Finally.
 Here we go again.
-A different country, different languages, different smells, different food.
-After quite some time and the pandemic travel restrictions, we finally pack our bikes again, load them into the van and head to Citadella (Italy) to participate in the Veneto Trail.
+Another country, different languages, different smells, different food.
+After a long time and the pandemic-related travel restrictions, we finally pack our bikes again, load them into the van, and drive to Citadella (Italy) to take part in the Veneto Trail.

 The Veneto Trail is an "unsupported bikepacking adventure" for mountain bikes.

-450 kilometers and 10,000 vertical meters are ahead of us in one of the most beautiful corners of Italy, across the Po Valley to the Dolomites.
+450 kilometers and 10,000 meters of altitude increase await us in one of the most beautiful corners of Italy, across the Po Valley to the Dolomites.

-It is not a race, there is no time limit.
-It is simply a bikepacking event made with dedication, where you can test your limits and those of your equipment.
+It's not a race; there's no time limit.
+It's simply a bikepacking event completed with dedication, where you can test your limits and those of your equipment.

 We have planned enough time for the trail to really enjoy the first trip in a while.
 Five days is realistic and relaxed given the weather and terrain.

-Already the first climb to Monte Grappa has it in itself.
-On technically quite challenging single trails we go at 30 degrees from sea level to over 1700 meters altitude uphill.
-The following downhill makes all initial curses forgotten and everyone has a big grin on their face.
-We end the day with pizza and beer and lie down next to an old church to sleep.
-The choice of the sleeping place is not really optimal, because the church bells tear us every full hour from sleep.
-Again what learned.
+Even the first climb to Monte Grappa is a challenge.
+On technically demanding, single trails at 30 degrees, it goes up from sea level to an altitude of over 1700 meters.
+The following route downhill makes us forget all the initial curses and everyone has a big grin on their face.
+We end the day with pizza and beer and lie down to sleep next to an old church.
+The choice of place to sleep is not really optimal as the church bells jolt us out of sleep every hour.
+We learn something again.

 After a restless night, the first technical problems occur the following day.
-The material suffers already clearly with the violent scree descents.
-Andrea, the organizer, recommends not for nothing a sprung mountain bike for the trail.
-However, it is also quite rideable with our bikes.
-We just keep telling ourselves "every bike is a mountain bike".
-My mechanical brakes see that nevertheless somewhat differently and come the one or other time really to their limits.
+The material already suffers considerably during the heavy descents.
+Andrea, the organizer, does not recommend a suspension mountain bike for the trail for nothing.
+But it is also quite rideable with our bikes.
+We just keep telling ourselves: "Every bike is a mountain bike."
+Nevertheless, my mechanical brakes see things a bit differently and sometimes really reach their limits.

 The third day is the most spectacular of the entire Veneto Trail in terms of scenery and distance.
-It goes steadily steep uphill, with another breathtaking view of the Dolomites waiting around every bend.
-It goes up to 2277 meters, the highest pass of the entire trail.
-In places it's so steep that you're pushing more than riding.
-The last part of the pass is really rough, we have to carry our bikes for several hundred meters and wish we had hiking shoes instead of cycling shoes with click system.
+It goes steadily uphill, with another breathtaking view of the Dolomites waiting around every bend.
+It climbs to 2277 meters, the highest pass of the entire trail.
+In places, it is so steep that you are pushing more than riding.
+The last part of the pass is really rough.
+We have to carry our bikes for several hundred meters and wish we had hiking shoes instead of cycling shoes with a click system.

-Because of the weather we decide to climb the last big pass of the trail the next morning first.
-We reach a ski area that is almost deserted in summer.
-After a decent dinner and some beers we look for an abandoned house to spend the night there - protected from hail and storm.
+We reach a ski resort that is almost deserted in summer.
+After a decent dinner and a few beers, we look for an abandoned house to spend the night there -- protected from hail and storm.

-The next morning we start early and wait a long time for the only espresso bar to open.
-Only to find out that the bar is closed today.
-So without breakfast and coffee on the 1611 meter high pass.
-The descent has it again in itself.
-Rough gravel passages and slippery, damp single trails require all our concentration again.
-There are 70 kilometers left until the finish and we only have the so-called "Prosecco Hills" ahead of us.
+There are 70 kilometers to the finish and we only have the so-called "Prosecco Hills" ahead of us.
 These seem tiny and easy compared to the mountains of the previous days.
 Short, steep climbs at 35 degrees await us.
-Not only the climbs demand everything from us again, but also the scree descents are technical and sometimes really steep.
-So steep that a fellow rider falls heavily and the Veneto Trail is over for him and us.
-What an end to an otherwise great trip and great event.
+Not only the climbs demand everything from us, but also the scree descents are technical and sometimes really steep.
+So steep, in fact, that a fellow rider has a serious fall and the Veneto Trail is over for him and us.
+What a way to end an otherwise great trip and great event.

-Since we could not finish the Veneto Trail due to this serious accident, we will probably have to come back next year and finish the thing.
-Maybe then also with a full suspension mountain bike.
+Since we were unable to finish the Veneto Trail due to this serious accident, we'll probably have to come back next year and finish it.
+Maybe then with a full-suspension mountain bike as well.

 The perfect equipment

-Sydon Athletic Rain Jacket (actually, Marc liked the running jacket a lot while bikepacking, too, because the hood protects from rain and the jacket fits comfortably loose)
+Sydon Athletic Rain Jacket (in fact, Marc also particularly liked the running jacket while bikepacking, as the hood protects against rain and the jacket fits comfortably loose).